 If you are a football fan, you are probably somewhat familiar with the story of NFL Hall of Famer Brett Favre and how he battled an addiction to Vicodin in 1996.
-Today, it is the stuff of sports legend—how he overcame his issues, won both the Most Valuable Player award and the Super Bowl, and went on to have one of the longest and most celebrated pro football careers in history.
+Today, it is the stuff of sports legend—how he overcame his issues, won both the Most Valuable Player award and The Game of Games, and went on to have one of the longest and most celebrated pro football careers in history.

 But as is usually the case with problematic substance abuse, there is much more to the story.
 In fact, Favre’s issues with alcohol and drugs were far more serious than most people knew.
 In a recent candid interview, he admitted that he actually needed to go to inpatient treatment on three separate occasions.

 Let’s take a closer look at why this was necessary, and what the rest of us can learn from it.

 1990: The Car Crash That Could Have Killed Brett Favre